lakes-legendaries/litmon/docsrc/quickstart.rst

       python -m pip install -r requirements.txt

 #.
 If you are not the original author of this package, please update the
-   :code:`user::email` field in :code:`config/std.yaml`.
-If you are not using this package for its original purpose, please update the :code:`user::tool` field.
+   :code:`user: email` field in :code:`config/std.yaml`.
+If you are not using this package for its original purpose, please update the :code:`user: tool` field.
 These can be set to any arbitrary value, and are supplied to the PubMed API on each query.

 #.
+This package has a tight integration with our Azure cloud: If any data files
+   are missing, then they are automatically downloaded just-in-time.
+To enable this functionality, you'll need an Azure Storage connection string, which you can obtain from the maintainer of this package.
+Place this string in :code:`secrets/azure`.

+   The Azure integration is not requried for this pipeline to work: You can generate all the files and run the pipeline end-to-end without accessing our cloud.
+However, if the cloud integration is enabled, any of the following programs can be run in any order, and the required input files will be automatically pulled.

+**************************
+Obtaining Journal Articles
+**************************

+#.
 For this pipeline to work, you will need a list of positive (target)
    articles to use as training data.

-   The Methuselah Foundation has provided this data in the form of mailbox dumps, where the PubMed IDs (PMIDs) are contained within text-based emails.
+   The Methuselah Foundation has provided this data in the form of electronic mailbox dumps, where the PubMed IDs (PMIDs) are contained within text-based emails.

-   Currently, two such files have been provided.
-Place these files in the data folder, naming them :code:`dump1.mbox` and :code:`dump2.mbox`.
-(It does not matter which is which.)
+   Currently, two such files have been provided: :code:`dump1.mbox` and :code:`dump2.mbox`.
+Place these files in the :code:`data` folder.
+(If you are integrated with the Azure cloud, these files will be automatically downloded as they are needed.)
 Then, to extract these PMIDs, run:

    .. code-block:: bash